What is syphilis?

 To find the nearest testing clinic in B.C. or get tested online, visit Smart Sex Resource at https://smartsexresource.com/sex-talk/talk-about-it and/or Get Checked Online at https://getcheckedonline.com.

 What are the complications?

 If you are not treated for syphilis, complications may occur early on in the infection or several years later.
 Complications may be neurologic (hearing or vision loss, dizziness) or cause damage to your brain, heart and other organs in your body, which can lead to death.

 Untreated syphilis during pregnancy can cause serious complications, such as miscarriage, premature birth or stillbirth, low birth weight, or cause the baby to be born with syphilis.

 What is the treatment?

 During any stage, syphilis can be treated with antibiotics.
-Antibiotic treatment cannot undo the damage caused by syphilis in the late or tertiary stage, but it can prevent further damage.
+Antibiotic treatment cannot undo the damage already caused by syphilis in the late latent stage, but it can prevent further damage.
 After treatment, you must have blood tests to make sure the treatment worked.

 Will my birth control pills work if I am taking antibiotics?